youngjinss/belief_of_belief_learning/script/exp5/README.md

 ## Overview

 AchieverBlocker Experiment 5 implements a competitive multi-agent environment where:
-1. **Achiever agents** navigate a 9x9 grid to collect preferred keys and open corresponding doors
+1. **Achiever agents** navigate a 9x9 grid to collect keys and open corresponding doors
 2. **Blocker agents** observe achiever behavior, infer their goals, and strategically block access
 3. **Strategic interaction** creates theory of mind requirements for successful blocking

-The implementation extends exp3's ToMnet architecture for multi-agent scenarios with:
+The implementation uses a ToMnet architecture for multi-agent scenarios with:
 - **Dual-agent observations** with role differentiation
 - **Agent type prediction** as an additional learning task
 - **Strategic blocking behavior** with competitive dynamics